mofopeajani/Surrogate-modeling-for-CO2-storage/README.md

 ## 1. Background and Problem Statement

-We propose building a deep learning surrogate model for CO₂ storage simulations, capable of predicting reservoir pressure evolution, CO₂ saturation, and optimal well placement and control strategies.
-The model will learn to approximate a high-fidelity multiphase flow simulator (GEOS) by mapping well configurations and time-dependent injection schedules to full spatiotemporal fields of pressure and CO₂ saturation.
+We propose two deep learning surrogate models for CO₂ storage simulations, capable of predicting reservoir pressure evolution, CO₂ saturation, and optimal well placement and control strategies.
+The models learned to approximate a high-fidelity multiphase flow simulator (GEOS) by mapping well configurations and time-dependent injection schedules to full spatiotemporal fields of pressure and CO₂ saturation.

 Accurate prediction of these quantities is essential because pressure buildup can induce CO₂ leakage risks, including groundwater contamination or surface seepage.
 High-fidelity reservoir simulations are computationally expensive, limiting real-time decision making and uncertainty quantification.